-- 2. Features and design of conceptual and relational data models - 3.
-Formal relational Languages and SQL to guery, update, and manage a database - 4.
-The concepts and protocols related to transaction processing, concurrency control and recovery
+- 1. Fundamental concepts and architectures of database system - 2.
+Features and design of conceptual and relational data models - 3.
+Formal relational Languages and SQL to query, update, and manage a database - 4.
+The concepts and protocols related to transaction processing, concurrency control andrecovery

 - 1. Discuss the fundamental concepts and architecture of database systems. - 2.
 Query the database using relational algebra and SQL. - 3.
 Explain the concepts of relational data model and design database using normalization process. - 4.
 Develop conceptual database schema for a given specification. - 5.
-Describe the role of transaction processing, concurrency control and recovery in a multi user database system.
+Describe the role of transaction processing, concurrency control and recovery in a multiuser database system.

-Introduction to Databases and Database Management System: Database system Applications, Advantages of DBMS over File System, Data Models, Instances and schema, View of Data, Database Languages - DDL, DML, DCL, Database Users and Administrator, Database System Architecture
+Introduction to Databases and Database Management System: Database system Applications, Advantages of DBMS over File System, Data Models, Instances and schema, View of Data, Database Languages -DDL, DML, DCL, Database Users and Administrator, Database SystemArchitecture

-Introduction to the Relational Model: Structure of RDBMS, Database Schema, Keys, Relational Ouery Languages, Relational Operations
+Introduction to the Relational Model: Structure of RDBMS, Database Schema, Keys, Relational Query Languages, Relational Operations